Brentano’s Theory of Judgement

 But merely encouraging a philosopher who is in the grip of the idea that judging is predication to pay more attention when recalling his judgements will not yield the intended results.
 Is there an argument that will establish Brentano’s view on the basis of uncontroversial premises?
 Brentano thinks there is an argument that is based on premises his opponents find compelling:

-That predication is not the essence of every judgement emerges quite clearly from the fact that all perceptions are judgements, whether they are instances of knowledge or just a mistaken taking to be true [Fürwahrnehmen].
+That predication is not the essence of every judgement emerges quite clearly from the fact that all perceptions are judgements.
+For it [perception] is either knowledge [Erkenntnis] or at least a mistaken taking to be true [Fürwahrnehmen].
 And this is not denied by those thinkers who hold that every judgement consists in a conjunction of subject and predicate. […] [I]t is hard to think of anything more obvious and unmistakable than the fact that a perception is not a [connection] of a concept of the subject and a concept of a predicate, nor does it refer to such a connection.
 Rather, the object of an inner perception is simply a mental phenomenon, and the object of an external perception is simply a physical phenomenon, a sound, odor, or the like.
-We have here, then, a very obvious proof of the truth of our assertion.
-(PES 209 [II 50–51; SVS 1, 232])
+We have here, then, a quite obvious justification of the truth of our assertion.
+(PES 209 [II 50–51; SVS 1, 232], translation changed.)

 Everyone—even predication theorists of judgement—believe that in perceiving we don’t connect the concept of a subject with that of a predicate.
 No one—even predication theorists of judgement—denies that every perception is a judgement.
 So, everyone accepts that there are some judgements that don’t predicate a property of something (connect a concept of a subject with a concept of a predicate).
 A fortiori the predication theorist of judgement is rationally compelled to accept that there are non-predicational judgements.
 If he does not do so, his view of judgement is not in harmony with the right view of perception.
 Hence, the view of judgement as predication must be revised.

-How obvious is Brentano’s “very obvious” proof?
-Let’s consider Brentano’s first premise first.
+How obvious is Brentano’s “quite obvious” justification?
+Let’s consider Brentano’s first premise first: perception does not involve predication.
 A charitable reading of Brentano should assume that by “perception” he means what philosophers following Fred Dretske now call “non-epistemic perception”.
 I can see something without having any beliefs about it to the effect that it is so-and-so.
 I see the yellow canary because it looks distinct from its immediate environment; I can’t see the chameleon because it does not look distinct from its environment.
+Note that it does not matter at this point whether one takes ordinary material objects such as birds or, as Brentano himself prefers, physical phenomena such as colours and shapes to be the (primary) objects of perception.

 Is non-epistemic seeing a form of predication?
 Prima facie, it isn’t.
 When I see the yellow canary, I am directed towards an object and it appears distinct from its environment.
 The canary is given to me in such a way that I can attend to it in perception, but I might abstain from making any predicative judgement about it for the time being.

 Brentano takes it to be beyond doubt that such a perception is a judgement, only not a predicative one.
-Why should one think of seeing a yellow canary or hearing a sound as a judgement in the first place?
+This is controversial.
+For example, Brentano’s modus ponens is Moritz Schlick’s (1925, 80/1974, 87) modus tollens: perception is not judgement, hence, a perception cannot be knowledge.
+So why should one think of seeing a yellow canary or hearing a sound as a judgement in the first place?
 Consider again your perception of the yellow canary.
 The canary looks different from its surroundings to you and you can train your attention on it.
 In this situation you will, to use a non-committal phrase, “take the canary to be real”.
 Seeing the canary is a particular kind of “taking the canary to be”, namely as something real; in Brentano’s terminology that is “an acknowledging of the canary”.
 If this is right, there are judgements that do not predicate any properties of an object and merely acknowledge it.

 Let us consider three objections to firm up our understanding of Brentano’s line of thought.